ivoflipse/Pawlabeling/readme.md

 **4. Save your results**

 After you've labeled all contacts, press `Ctrl+S` to save your results.
 Now you can select the next measurement for labeling.
 It will automatically load the previous results, so they can aid you while labeling.

+**5. Analyse your results**

+When you've saved the labels for several measurements you can switch to the Analysis mode (click the tab at the top) and start looking at your results.
+Averages for each paw are calculated automatically.

 Contact
 ----------